 Internet Explorer 11 in N editions of Windows 8.1 doesn’t include media features like adaptive streaming or Digital Rights Management (DRM) playback.
-To add these features, you’ll need to download and install the Media Restore Pack from the Microsoft Download
+To add these features, you’ll need to download and install the Media Feature Pack for N and KN versions of Windows from the Microsoft Download

 For more info about adding features, see Add features: FAQ.

 See all support pages for install, upgrade, & activate.